sassoftware/viya4-iac-aws/docs/user/TerraformUsage.md

 # Using the Terraform CLI

-When using the terraform CLI, make sure you have all the necessary tools [installed on your workstation](../../README.md#terraform).
+When using the Terraform CLI, make sure you have all the necessary tools [installed on your workstation](../../README.md#terraform).

 ## Set AWS Authentication